 - Continue to fight against white supremacy internally and will continue to develop materials to combat white supremacy outside our unions. - Work with CUPE locals, sectors, equality representatives and existing regional organizing structures to encourage others to take on the fight against white supremacy.
-CUPE Ontario will offer support in this endeavour. - CUPE Ontario will incorporate the UN International Decade for People of African Descent by acknowledging it at each convention or conference. - Grow active participation with community coalition partners who are already taking on anti-racism work. - Take clear public stances against all forms of white supremacy and hate, including throughout the federal election campaign. - Integrate anti-racist principles and practices into the broader work that we do as a union. - Continue to make the connection between economic justice and racial justice so that all members and coalition partners understand the importance of undertaking anti-racism
+CUPE Ontario will offer support in this endeavour. - Grow active participation with community coalition partners who are already taking on anti-racism work. - Take clear public stances against all forms of white supremacy and hate, including throughout the federal election campaign. - Integrate anti-racist principles and practices into the broader work that we do as a union. - Continue to make the connection between economic justice and racial justice so that all members and coalition partners understand the importance of undertaking anti-racism work.

-- work.
 This will include internal communication to members tying anti-racism work to our work to fight against cuts and privatization and protect free collective bargaining. - Ensure that our responses to the government cuts and privatization clearly articulate the disproportionate impacts these actions have on marginalized people in Ontario.